-- With the transmission in neutral, move the ATV forward and backward to check that the wheels roll freely.
-If the ATV will not roll, the tires may be frozen to the ground or the brake pads may be frozen to the discs. - 2.
+- With the parking brake released, move the ATV forward and backward to check that the wheels roll freely.
+If the ATV will not roll, the tires may be frozen to the ground or the brake shoes may be frozen to the drums. - 2.
 If the tires are frozen to the ground, pour warm water around them to melt the ice.